Saturating PI control of stable nonlinear systems using singular perturbations: Global asymptotic stability

 For the proof see Appendix \ref{app:C}.

 We now state a global stability result for the closed-loop system \rfb{Trump}, extending the local one from Theorem \ref{thm:stab}.

-{ \begin{theorem} We work under the assumptions of Proposition \ref{prop:ISS_sol}.
+{ \begin{theorem} We work under the assumptions of Proposition \ref{prop:ISS_sol} and, additionally, we assume that ${\mathbf P}$ satisfies Assumption \ref{Ass2}.
 Then there exists a $\kappa^*>0$ such that for any $k\in(0,\kappa^*]$, for any $r\in Y$, and for any initial state $(x_0,u_0)\in X$, the state trajectory $(x,u_I)$ of the closed-loop system \rfb{Trump} satisfies

 and this convergence is at an exponential rate. \end{theorem}}

 For the proof see Appendix \ref{app:D}.

 Note that the above exponential convergence holds uniformly on any compact set of initial states, but not globally (see Appendix \ref{app:D} for more details on the choice of $\kappa^*$).